 - Cornstarch: Blending it with meringue helps absorb some of its moisture and stabilize it.

-- Egg yolk: Set aside egg yolks to add later.
+- Egg yolk: Set aside the egg yolks to add later.
 It adds richness to the pancakes.

 - Cake flour: I highly recommend using cake flour instead of all-purpose flour for a lighter and fluffier texture.

-- Salt: It adds depth in flavor.
+- Salt: It adds depth to flavor.
 The pancakes taste so much better with the addition!

-- Milk: The liquid helps to create moister pancakes.
+- Whole milk: The liquid helps to create moister pancakes.

-- Oil for a pan: Use any regular oil, such as canola oil, vegetable oil, or olive oil.
-You can also use melted butter but note that the surface gets darker with it.
+- Oil for greasing a pan: Use any regular oil, such as canola oil, vegetable oil, or olive oil.
+You can also use melted butter, but note that the surface gets darker with it.

-You may wonder why the pancakes from those Japanese souffle pancake shops look so perfect with the height.
+You may wonder why the souffle pancakes from those Japanese pancake shops look so perfect in height.
 One of the secrets is cream of tartar - Many shops use it as a stabilizer.
 The concentrated acid helps hold the air bubbles' structure in the meringue.
 Well, I don't know about you, but I rarely have it at home, nor use it for other purposes.
-As an alternative, I used lemon juice which is more accessible at any grocery store.
+As an alternative, I used lemon juice, which is more accessible at any grocery store.

 - Large non-stick frying pan with a lid